Skip to content

 • When using the mouse, avoid bending your wrist from side to side; instead, keep your wrist straight and use a larger arm motion to move the mouse.

-Take some time to familiarize yourself with the adjustable features of your chair (e.g. chair height, tilt, arm rests).
+Take some time to familiarize yourself with the adjustable features of your chair (e.g. chair height, tilt, arm rests, etc.).
+For a summary of appropriate chair adjustments, please review the Appropriate Chair Adjustments document.

 Chair Height And Tilt